C4IROcean/odp-sdk-python/README.md

 DataStatsfunctions.py include functions for plotting aspects of  data coverage, distributions, cast breakdowns.
 This package is not a part of the odp_sdk package.

-If you wish to download the necessary packaged to run these functions, in your environemen tof choice you can run:
+If you wish to download the necessary packaged to run these functions, in your environement of choice you can run:

 (remember to give full path to repo if necessary)

 ```bash